WORK FOR IMPACT

 ALICE in Lane County

 ALICE households make just enough money that they can’t access public assistance – but not enough for financial stability.
-ALICE families are often stuck in an ongoing battle between what they need and what they can afford and have to make impossible choices like whether to pay an electric bill or buy food for their family, or pay for child care in order to work more hours or work fewer hours (and make less money) to care for their child at home.
+ALICE families are often stuck in an ongoing battle between what they need and what they can afford, and have to make impossible choices like whether to pay an electric bill or buy groceries.

-We all know folks who live in an ALICE household and we know that no matter how hard they work, the struggle remains.
+We all know folks who live in ALICE households – and we know how hard they work.
+But so many of our neighbors are still struggling.
 Because it isn’t about people not working hard enough.
-There is no working hard enough, or often enough, when cost of living is rising but wages aren’t keeping up, and when systemic barriers stand in the way of getting ahead.
+There is no working hard enough when the cost of living is rising and wages aren’t keeping up, or when systemic barriers stand in the way of families reaching financial stability.

 2023 LANE COUNTY POINT-IN-TIME DATA